Meet the Party Leaders

 Phone: (480) 993-8841

 A resident of Coconino County, Doug worked for over thirty five years in the field of municipal planning and public administration.
-He was cofounder and first Chair of Progressive Democrats of Northern Arizona, before becoming a two term Chair of the Coconino County Democratic Party.
-He has been a State Committee Member for a number of years, and has served the ADP as it's Chair of the Council of County Chairs and an Executive Board Member for the past four years.
-He was a Democratic Candidate the State House (LD 6), and was an elected Delegate to the 2012 Democratic National Convention.
-He currently serves as the Chair of the ADP Bylaws Committee, and is a Copper State Council Member.
+He was co-founder and first Chair of Progressive Democrats of Northern Arizona, before becoming a two term Chair of the Coconino County Democratic Party.
+He has been a State Committee Member for a number of years, and has served the ADP as it's Chair of the Council of County Chairs and an Executive Board Member.
+He was a Democratic Candidate the State House (LD 6), and was an elected Delegate to the 2012 and 2016 Democratic National Conventions.
+He is a DNC Committee Member, and he currently serves as the Chair of the ADP Bylaws Committee.
+He is also a Copper State Council Member.

 Carolyn Warner was born in Ardmore, Oklahoma to Democratic State Senator U.T.
 Rexroatand Mary Tullis.
 Carolyn attended the inauguration of President Harry S. Truman as youth representative (and danced with the President at his Inaugural Ball).
 After moving to Arizona, Carolyn became active in its Democratic Party.
 She was elected Superintendent of Public Instruction in 1974, 1978, and 1982.
 She ran for the U.S. Senate in 1976 and was Democratic nominee for Governorship of Arizona in 1986.
 She was Elected Democratic National Committeewoman in 2004 and most recently in 2008.
 She is actively involved in many local organizations such as Arizona Center for After School Excellence, Arizona List, Arizona Women's Forum, Arizona Educational Foundation, Children’s Action Alliance, Dean's Associates for Educational Advancement at Arizona State University, EMERGE, and Jobs for America's Graduates.